loicmarie/playground-8maVaWFU/markdowns/single_cell_operations.md

 \end{array}
 \right .
 ```

+At this point we know all the necessary conversions from bit position to (x,y) coordinates.
+We can now begin to write our engine methods.

+#### Getting cell value

 Now that we know how are defined position and cells, we want to get the value at a position (x,y).